nevzatgunay/Iztech-Career/README.md

 Demo http://iztechcareer.nevzatgunay.net

-#We do IZTECH career website project.
-It is supplied for students find job and internship that company publishes job and
+#Process

-internship announcements.
+We do IZTECH career website project.
+It is supplied for students find job and internship that company publishes job and internship announcements.
 Person must be register with your IZTECH mail address the system to apply these job advertisements.
 After registering, you will receive verify mail to your e-mail address then confirming this address, then you will get the default password 123.
 You must be change this password then sign in page, you will be registered.
 Register user upload user profile change